uddugteam/offchain-ipfs-manual/src/introduction.md

 - `ipfs swarm connect` / `disconnect` - Swarm with other IPFS peers
 - `ipfs pin add` / `rm` - Pin and unpin content

+`offchain::ipfs` allows you to account for your data transactions and DHT status in the blockchain.
+These on-chain insights can serve as a foundation for incentivized data storage and replication.
 This means _no separate executable_: both blockchain and distributed storage are together in one.

 The `offchain::ipfs` Manual is the documentation of our efforts, as well as useful explanations